-There are other ways to use social media and content marketing to promote your restaurant.
+There are other ways to promote restaurants using social media and restaurant content marketing.
 Deliver value to customers with these tips 9 best things for restaurants to share on social media.

 - Post at the right time.
 If you cater mostly to the normal dinner crowd, that’s 1-4PM.
 If you’re a coffee or bagel shop, posting before the shop opens in the morning will remind that early crowd to get their morning fix.

 - Share some recipes.
 Don’t worry.
 They won’t be able to make it like you do.
 Not only does this appeal to people who want to know what’s in their food.
 It allows you to showcase the care you take to offer amazing food.